Sage (Marvel Comics): X-Men: Die by the Sword and New Exiles

-While diverting her focus to analyze Cat's uncontrolled ability to "cascade" through different alternate versions of herself, and Cat's empathic connection to the Crystal Palace, the phantoms in Sage's mind break free from their mental prison.
-Sage decides to confront them and Diana once and for all.
-During her struggle, she bonds with Cat, who had been trying to find a way to heal the dying Multiverse.
-Sage tells Cat that she is probably too close to the situation and that it is time for a fresh mind and a new perspective.
-She sends Cat away to join the rest of the team and prepares to find answers, just as Diana Fox shows up, wanting to fight.
+While diverting her focus to analyze Cat's uncontrolled ability to "cascade" through different alternate versions of herself, and Cat's empathic connection to the Crystal Palace, the phantoms in Sage's mind escape.
+Sage decides to confront them and Diana.
+During her struggle, she bonds with Cat, who had been trying to find a way to heal the dying multiverse.
+In a later battle with Merlin, Merlin almost kills Sage, but Diana sacrifices herself to revive Sage.
+Sage reabsorbs Diana and kills Merlin.
+Sage merges with the Crystal Palace to stabilize the multiverse, a fate intended for Cat.

-Sage and Diana fight each other but neither is yielding; they are too evenly matched and equally stubborn.
-As long as they fight each other, they cannot defeat the phantoms.
-The women decide to team up against a greater threat: the return of Merlin.
-During battles, Sage and Diana get a better understanding of each other and their motives.

-Merlin almost kills Sage.
-Knowing that she could never find answers to the collapsing of the Multiverse like Sage could, Diana decides to sacrifice herself to revive Sage for the greater good.
-Sage reabsorbs Diana and destroys the evil version of Merlin.
-Sage then follows her instincts and merges with the Crystal Palace, an act which stabilizes the Multiverse.
-This fate was intended for Cat, but being too young and too scared, she was unable to handle it.
-From then on, when the New Exiles communicate with the Crystal Palace, they do not address a computer, they speak to a living being: Sage.
-Sage was seen once more in the Crystal Palace.
-However she seems to have been permanently absorbed and rendered comatose along with her Exiles team.

 Return to X-Treme X-Men

-Like Sabretooth, she was apparently rescued, revived, or separated, as she was later seen helping Dazzler and an alternative reality Wolverine rescue a kid version of Nightcrawler from the robots of yet another alternative reality.
-As of the conclusion of the "X-Termination" storyline Sage returned to Earth-616.
+Sage separates from the Crystal Palace and is seen helping Dazzler and an alternative reality Wolverine rescue a child version of Nightcrawler.
+At the conclusion of the "X-Termination" storyline, Sage returns to Earth-616.

 Return to the X-Men and Krakoa

-In 2018, Sage cameos in the 10-part storyline X-Men Disassembled when Jean Grey contacts several telepaths to defeat an empowered X-Man (Nate Grey).
-In mid- to late-2019, she guest stars in the dual mini-series House of X and Powers of X, written by Jonathan Hickman.
-In the new status quo for the X-titles, Dawn of X, the character is part of the cast of the X-Force relaunch (2019), and has cameos in other contemporary titles.
-In Krakoa, she works with Doug Ramsey to establish the Krakoa transit system to allow mutants to arrive at the island.
+In 2019, Sage appeared in the dual mini-series House of X and Powers of X, which began the Krakoan Age.
+In the new status quo for the X-titles, Dawn of X, Sage is part of the cast of the X-Force relaunch (2019).
+Sage works with Cypher to establish the Krakoa transit system to allow mutants to arrive at the island.